-The company must strive to permanently evaluate its objectives and goals by transmitting them to its employees and making them feel as part of their own objectives.
-Aligned to the organization’s objectives, it is important to count on a well-defined process for the development of the employee’s professional career.
+The company must strive to permanently evaluate its objectives and goals by transmitting them to its employees and making them feel like part of their own objectives.
+Aligned with the organization’s objectives, it is important to count on a well-defined process for the development of the employee’s professional career.

 Finally, none of these aspects will be enough if the company does not truly commit to work on a collaborative environment based on trust and transparency over a hierarchical chain of management.